 Boann also has an appearance in the Táin Bó Fraích text.
 In this story she helps her mortal nephew Fráech to impress Medb and Ailill, by giving him the garment of the Sídhe.
 She gives him fifty mantles and tunics, emblazoned intricately with different types of animals, fifty spears set with jewels that shine like the sun in the darkness, fifty black horses, fifty swords with hilts of gold, seven great dogs, seven trumpeters, three jesters, and three harpists.

-For modern Pagan’s, Boann is associated with creativity, water, fertility and youth.
 Some believe her to be the mother of Brigid, or at least associated with Brigid.
-As there is much crossover in the two.
 It is possible that some stories about Brigid may have originally been attributed to Boann, but simply were retold as Brigid’s stories as time passed.
-As is often the case with minor Gods and Goddesses.